 The anti-litigation provision and the Decision issued in this case provides an effective roadmap for developers in Massachusetts to avoid liability for construction defects and/or other developer misdeeds.
 In the construction defect arena, if a developer is patient enough to retain a sufficient block of units (or has the foresight to retain or collect voting proxies) it has the ability to run out the clock (the statute of repose) on construction defect claims.
 If the Appeals Court or the Massachusetts Supreme Judicial Court do not address this developer practice, condominium associations in Massachusetts will find it increasingly difficult to commence litigation against developers.

-July 8, 2016 - Superior Court Memorandum and Order on Defendants' Motions to Dismiss
+Superior Court Memorandum and Order on Defendants' Motions to Dismiss - Hearing Postponed

-CAI Amicus Review Committee: Mr. Robert Diamond, Esq., Chair of Amicus Committee, Mr. Gary Kessler, Esq.
-(CA), Mr. Steven Sugarman, Esq.
+CAI Amicus Review Committee: Robert Diamond, Esq., Chair of Amicus Committee, Gary Kessler, Esq.
+(CA), Steven Sugarman, Esq.
 (PA)